pantheon-systems/documentation/source/content/guides/drush/03-drush-commands.md

 Use the `registry rebuild` command for Drupal 7 and older versions of Drupal.

-### Drupal 9
+### Drupal (Latest)

-Use the `drush cache:rebuild` command for Drupal 9.
+Use the `drush cache:rebuild` command for the latest version of Drupal.
 This command serves the same function that as the `registry rebuild` command for older Drupal versions.

 ## Filter Drush Responses